Occultation events / predictions

 Basic information and usage

 Usage: As quick start you only have to enter the latitude and longitude of your observing site in decimal degrees (long: + is east of Greenwich), seperated by a comma or space.
 Alternatively you can enter the 3-letter MPC station code (always in the form XXX, even for stations 000...099).
 In that case the site name will be taken from the MPC record.
-Note P1: For asteroid predictions (db: asteroids) you can set minimum occultation probability at the observer site P1 to 50 (%) or even higher to get just events close to your site.
-For CeTNOs and Comets you should set P1 very low (< 5-10), otherwise you will see almost no events as the probability in general is much lower for most of these occultations.
+Min P1: For asteroids, a high P1 (~ 50% or more) filters events close to your site.
+For CeTNOs, Comets, PHAs, and NEOs, use a much lower P1 (~ 3-10% or less), as their probabilities are generally small(er).
+P1 is computed on the fundamental plane, not on the Earth’s surface, so it may be imperfect.
+If too few events appear, lower P1 or disable the distance filter.
 Occultation Databases